 The university’s IT department uses Dropbox Education to help lecturers collaborate better and in a more secure way, leading to increases in productivity and cost savings across the campus.

-30% of lecturers and staff adopted in one week
+30% of faculty and staff adopted in one week

 Increased global collaboration on research

 Greater security using the Admin Console